Service

 method returns the result of the UserService.updateUser

-in its turn infers types from the controller method, making the validation models (at this case, Zod schemas) to be the only source of truth for the input and output types, without the need to define them as separate variables.
+method, in turn, infers types from the controller method, making the validation models (in this case, Zod schemas) the only source of truth for the input and output types, without the need to define them as separate variables.

 import type { VovkBody, VovkOutput, VovkParams, VovkQuery } from 'vovk';